werf/werf/docs/pages/reference/deploy/deploy_to_kubernetes.md

 ### Integration with Gitlab

 Gitlab has [environments support](https://docs.gitlab.com/ce/ci/environments.html).
-Werf will detect current environment for the pipeline in gitlab and use it as environment parameter.
+Werf will detect current environment for the pipeline in GitLab and use it as environment parameter.

-`CI_ENVIRONMENT_SLUG` gitlab variable used in Werf to determine environment name in gitlab pipeline.
+`CI_ENVIRONMENT_SLUG` GitLab variable used in Werf to determine environment name in GitLab pipeline.

 ## Multiple Kubernetes clusters